dotnet/AspNetCore.Docs/aspnetcore/migration/inc/abtesting.md

 uid: migration/inc/ab-testing
 ---

-# A/B Testing Endpoints during Migration
+# A/B Testing endpoints during migration

-During incremental migration, new endpoints will be brought over to a YARP-enabled ASP.NET Core application.
-With the default setup, these will automatically be served for all requests once deployed.
-In order to test these endpoints, or be able to turn them off if needed, we need to add some additional setup for the application.
+During incremental migration, new endpoints are brought over to a [YARP](https://microsoft.github.io/reverse-proxy/) enabled ASP.NET Core app.
+With the default setup, these endpoints are automatically served for all requests once deployed.
+In order to test these endpoints, or be able to turn them off if needed, additional setup is needed.

-This document will describe how to setup a conditional endpoint selection system to enable A/B testing during incremental migration.
-It assumes a setup as described [incremental migration overview](xref:migration/inc/overview) as a starting point.
+This document describes how to setup a conditional endpoint selection system to enable A/B testing during incremental migration.
+It assumes a setup as described in [incremental migration overview](xref:migration/inc/overview) as a starting point.

-## Conditional Endpoint Selection
+## Conditional endpoint selection

 To enable conditional endpoint selection, a few services need to be defined:

-1. Metadata that can be added to an endpoint (controllers, minimal APIs, etc) to turn on any conditional related logic.
-If this is not present on an endpoint, that endpoint will not incur any potential cost with checks that may be performed.
+1. Metadata that can be added to an endpoint to turn on any conditional related logic.
+If this metadata isn't present on an endpoint, that endpoint won't incur any potential cost with checks that may be performed.

     ```CSharp
     [AttributeUsage(AttributeTargets.Class | AttributeTargets.Method)]